LED Grow Lights for Microgreens, Do They Work? – Afraid Not

 Though, in both tests, the LED shop lights grew better microgreens.

 However, using the Amconsure LED Grow Lights is better than not using lights.
-The attachment clip and light settings are convenient and useful for home microgreen growers that don't have a sunny window or a place to install a shop light.
+The attachment clip and light settings are convenient and valuable for home microgreen growers that don’t have a sunny window or a place to install a shop light.

 At Least One More Test with LED Grow Lights